astroidex/foss4g-europe-2024-workshop-manage-your-geospatial-data-with-postgresql-postgis-astrid-emde/foss4g-europe-2024-workshop-manage-your-geospatial-data-with-postgresql-postgis-astrid-emde.md

 ### Excercise 5: QGIS: Load data from **_natural_earth2_** and from your new database

 1. Open QGIS.
-Choose :menuselection:`Geospatial --> Desktop QGIS --> QGIS Desktop` .
+Choose from menu `Geospatial --> Desktop QGIS --> QGIS Desktop` .
 1. Load countries (table `ne_10m_admin_1_states_provinces_shp`) from the database natural_earth2
 1. Create a new PostGIS connection to your new database foss4g
 1. Load your new table cities